ssong86/linux/cmpe283-assignment/cmpe283_assignment4_SangwonSong.md

 **Q1.** For each member in your team, provide 1 paragraph detailing what parts of the lab that member implemented / researched.
 (You may skip this question if you are doing the lab by yourself).

 This part is skipped.
-I did the assginment by myself
+I did the assginment by myself.

 **Q2.** Include a sample of your print of exit ount output from dmesg from "with ept" and "without ept"